Suspect in shooting of culinary student in Lincoln Park was himself shot four days later near ‘The Bean’ sculpture

 Earley remains hospitalized at Illinois Masonic Medical Center.He was shot in the jaw and will eventually need a voice box to communicate, according to Ald.
 Brian Hopkins (2nd), who added that Earley’s grateful mother already was on a plane to Chicago from Atlanta.

+The day after the attack, detectives began going through video and were able to identify Brownlee as a suspect, Chief of Detectives Brendan Deenihan said at a news conference announcing the charges.

-Days later, on May 10, Brownlee was wounded near “The Bean” sculpture in Millennium Park.Chief of Detectives Brenda Deenihan said investigators had identified Brownlee as a suspect in Earley’s shooting soon after he was shot, but by the time detectives reached Stroger Hospital, Brownlee had fled.
+Then on May 10, Brownlee was wounded near “The Bean” sculpture in Millennium Park and was taken to Stroger Hospital.
+By the time detectives in the case realized Brownlee was at Stroger, he was already gone, “probably understanding what was happening,” Deenihan said.

-He was arrested Sunday at his home in Oak Park, Deenihan said.
+Brownlee was arrested Sunday at his home in Oak Park, where a 9-mm handgun was also found, authorities said.

+The weapon is awaiting testing at the Illinois State Police crime lab to determine whether it matches three shell cases found at the scene of Earley’s shooting, Murphy said.

+Murphy said Brownlee appeared to mainly target cellphones in the five armed attacks he is charged with committing.
+But he noted that police believe Brownlee is connected to other robberies as well.

 “In those attacks, offenders wearing ski masks were driving stolen cars around residential neighborhoods in the overnight hours, looking for unsuspecting people walking alone or in small groups,” Hopkins said.
 “They would then jump suddenly from the vehicle with guns drawn to rob their terrified victims of phones, purses, and wallets.”